 If you’re trying to decide between a chiropractor or physiotherapist for a pinched nerve, the answer depends on what’s behind the problem.

-A chiropractor may be more suitable if your pinched nerve is linked to spinal misalignment, disc issues or restricted joint movement.
-Chiropractic care focuses on addressing the structural causes of nerve compression.
+A chiropractor may be considered if your pinched nerve is linked to joint restriction, disc issues or movement limitations.
+Chiropractic care focuses on assessing and addressing mechanical and functional aspects.

-A Physio (or physiotherapist) may be more appropriate if your main issue is muscle weakness or post-injury recovery.
+A physio (physiotherapist) may be appropriate if your main issue is muscle weakness or post-injury recovery.
 Physio often centres around rehabilitation and strengthening.

 What to Expect When Seeing a Chiropractor